pusher/go-interface-fuzzer/README.markdown

   that type generated so far, and a `*rand.Rand` value.

+`@generator state` specifies that custom generator functions (those specified by a `@generator` line) take a state parameter, and gives the name of the initial state (which is assumed to be a value).
+If a generator state is present, it is passed as the SECOND argument (before the *rand.Rand value); and the generator returns a new state as the SECOND result.

+@generator state: InitialGeneratorState

+**Syntax:**

+  "ValueName"

 This will generate the following functions:

  - `FuzzStoreWith(reference Store, test Store, rand *rand.Rand, maxops uint) error`